-If it wouldn’t be that way, a lot less than 80% of people would not abandon their New Year resolutions after only 35 days!
+If it hadn’t been that way, a lot less than 80% of people would not abandon their New Year resolutions after only 35 days!

 (not a cheerful statistics, I must admit)

-It’s true that motivation is not a sole cause to this, but one can’t deny it has a big role in this outcome.
+It’s true that motivation is not the sole cause of this, but one can’t deny it has a big role in this outcome.

 So the question is how to have and keep your motivation in spite of the unfavorable circumstances that might surround you. (because we all know it – things are not always smooth and easy, so you’d better be prepared on time for those few bumps and surprises that are waiting for you down the road)